 Eviction Summons: A Summons notifies the tenant that they are being sued, and provides them with information on a response deadline and how to plead their case in court.

-Eviction Order: This form is used by the judge to grant an eviction order.
-After the judge grants an eviction, the landlord can then take the Eviction Order to the Sheriff’s Department to remove the tenants from the property.
+Eviction Order: The judge uses this form to grant an eviction order.
+After the judge grants an eviction, the landlord can take the Eviction Order to the Sheriff’s Department to remove the tenants from the property.

 Eviction Information for Illinois Landlords and Tenants

-The Illinois Attorney General has further provided a document of landlord and tenant rights that a landlord may reference.
+The Illinois Attorney General has further provided a landlord and tenant rights document that a landlord may reference.

 U.S. Department of Housing and Urban Development has listed extensive resources for tenants facing eviction.